Youth Counselling In Singapore For Issues Faced By Teens

 Relationship problems and handling tough breakups

-Most youths experience infatuation in their first relationships, which can sometimes be a more consuming emotion than love.
-Thus, it can be challenging for youths to cope with breakups, as they have invested so much into their relationship and might not have other things to grasp.
+Most teenagers experience infatuation in their first relationships, which can sometimes be a more consuming emotion than love.
+Thus, it can be challenging for them to cope with breakups, as they have invested so much into their relationship and might not have other things to grasp.
 When a teen is romantically involved with someone, they are being overwhelmed by endorphins and feelings that they are experiencing for the first time.
-It can feel devastating when a breakup occurs and could even result in mental health issues such as depression.
+It can be devastating when a breakup occurs and could even result in mental health problems such as depression.

 Self-harm occurs when individuals intentionally hurt themselves in order to cope with painful or intense emotions.
 It is generally an indication that an individual is in emotional distress.
 Some of the reasons why people self-harm includes:

-- Wanting to “feel something” because they tend to feel emptiness or emotional numbness
+- Wanting to “feel something” because they tend to experience emptiness or emotional numbness

 - Wanting to express feelings of hopelessness or seek help